Bradfield/algos/trees/examples-of-trees.md

 Examples of Trees
 =================

-Now that we have studied linear data structures like stacks and queues and have some experience with recursion, we will look at a common data structure called the **tree**.
-Trees are used in many areas of computer science, including operating systems, graphics, database systems, and computer networking.
 Tree data structures have many things in common with their botanical cousins.
-A tree data structure has a root, branches, and leaves.
-The difference between a tree in nature and a tree in computer science is that a tree data structure has its root at the top and its leaves on the bottom.
+Both have a root, branches, and leaves.
+One diference is that we find it more intuitive to consider the root of a tree data structure to be at the “top”, for instance that the root of a file system is “above” its subdirectories.

 Before we begin our study of tree data structures, let’s look at a few common examples.
 Our first example of a tree is a classification tree